ryrob30/mobile-services.en/help/ios/location/geo-poi.md

 uuid: c800ec85-a33f-425d-b28f-bfe8bf229ae8
 ---

-# Geo-Location and Points of Interest {#geo-location-and-points-of-interest}
+# Geo-location and points of interest {#geo-location-and-points-of-interest}

 Geo-location helps you measure location data by using latitude and longitude and predefined points of interest in your iOS apps.